-Columbia’s common stock is listed and traded on the New York Stock Exchange (NYSE) under the ticker symbol “CXP,” and has been since October 10, 2013.
+Columbia’s common stock was listed and traded on the New York Stock Exchange (NYSE) under the ticker symbol “CXP” from October 10, 2013, to December 7, 2021.
+All historical Company filings with the Securities and Exchange Commission (SEC) are available on www.SEC.gov.

 Effective August 14, 2013, Columbia executed a four-for-one reverse stock split of the Company’s outstanding shares in preparation for its listing on the New York Stock Exchange in October 2013.
 Click here to read the Form 8-K Columbia filed with the SEC on August 7, 2013, regarding the reverse stock split.